Information About Some Companies Not Available From the SEC

 - 500 shareholders of the class of securities offered and less than $10 million in total assets for each of its last three fiscal years.

-Even if a company doesn’t have to register its securities for an offering, it still may have to file reports with the SEC if the company lists its securities on an exchange or the Nasdaq Stock Market or has 500 or more shareholders and $10 million or more in assets.
+Even if a company doesn’t have to register its securities for an offering, it still may have to file reports with the SEC if the company lists its securities on an exchange or has record shareholders above a certain number - 2,000 generally.

 If a company is exempt from both the Securities Act and the Exchange Act, it is likely it will not have to file any public information with the SEC.
 In this case, you can get information about the company from these sources: